marcelodiiorio/My-Azure-AD-B2C-use-cases/Prevent a specific email domain to be used in local accounts/README.md

         </Restriction>
       </ClaimType>

 The modified regular expression doesn't allow accounts with the domain "hacker.com".
+The claim definition is in the base policy. claims schema section.

 I'm in the process of creating an alternate version of this use case, where we use Azure Functions to validate the email entered during sign-up, and before sending the verification code.